dokkev/obsidian-valut/Concepts & Knowledge/Karnopp Friction Compensation.md

 Karnopp friction model is a discontinuous model which distinguishes static and dynamic friction.
-Karnopp friction compensation
+Karnopp friction compensation typically involving adding a compensating force or torque proportional to the sign